jaredcnance/jaredcnance.github.io/_posts/2016-07-20-continuous-integration-in-vso-with-dotnet-core-and-azure-web-jobs.markdown

 Now we need to add the steps to build the project and get it ready for deployment.

-- The first step is to run `dotnet restore` from the command line.
-Dotnet should already be installed and on the PATH.
 - **[Command Line](https://www.visualstudio.com/docs/build/steps/utility/command-line)**: restore NuGet packages
   - Tool: `dotnet`
   - Arguments: `restore`